syneva-runyan/into-the-danger-zone/README.md

 # Into the Danger Zone

-This project was built to help teach about cross site scripting attacks.
+This project was built to support a conference presentation about cross site scripting attacks.

-It is currently a WIP.

-TODO:
-* Restyle edit page
-* Add new profile feature
-* Save profile info to local db.
+** Project is for educational purposes only.**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## XSS Attacks

+No validations are written in this application.
+See if you can successfuly inject and execute code on the site!

 ## To Run

 In the project directory, you should run:

+### Install client dependencies

-### `npm install`
+`npm install`

-Installs dependencies
+### Install server dependencies

+`cd server && npm install`

+### Start up the server

+From the /server directory

+`node index.js`

+Leave the server up and running!

+### Start the webapp

+From the root project folder

-### `npm start`
+`npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.